NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Sandalwood Fan.md

 **Frequency** once per day

 **Effect** You summon leaves that protect your allies and identify enemies.
-All allies and indifferent creatures within 30 feet of you gain lesser cover for 1 round, while enemies come under the effect of [[Spells/Revealing Light|Revealing Light]] for 1 minute.
+All allies and indifferent creatures within 30 feet of you gain lesser cover for 1 round, while enemies come under the effect of [[Revealing Light|Revealing Light]] for 1 minute.

 *Source: Pathfinder Rage of Elements*
 *OGL*